django/django/docs/getting-started.rst

 If you're just using ``runserver`` (and so Daphne), you can just connect and your cookies should transfer your auth over.
-If you were running WebSockets on a separate port, you'd have to remember to provide the Django session ID as part of the URL, like this::
+If you were running WebSockets on a separate domain, you'd have to remember to provide the Django session ID as part of the URL, like this::

     socket = new WebSocket("ws://127.0.0.1:9000/?session_key=abcdefg");